SamHulme1/Art-By-Jamie/README.md

 ---
 ### Browser testing

-The site has been tested on Chrome, Microsoft Edge, Opera and Firefox
+The site has been tested on Chrome, Microsoft Edge, Opera, Firefox and Safari.
+The site performed well on all browsers, however, there was an issue with the text being selected on the hover effects in Safari.
 ## Bugs
 Here are some of the bugs that i've found and fixed throught development: